thomasclausen/wp-theme-updater/README.md

 At the moment there is no automatical update option but hope to develop it later on, when i'm satisfied with the current functionallity.

+STILL WORK IN PROGRESS!
+So don't expect it to work flawless...

 # Examples

 Currently no examples...